hansake/Z180_Computer/README.md

 The connectors to the ATmega328P are intended to make it possible to use Arduino shields to add functionality to the Z180 computer.

 The ATmega328P Tx and Rx pins may be connected to the Z180 ASCI 1 Rx and Tx pins, or directly to one of the external RS-232 connectors via one of the MAX232 converters.

+Iplan to progrem the ATmega328P with [Pocket AVR Programmer Hookup Guide - learn.sparkfun.com](https://learn.sparkfun.com/tutorials/pocket-avr-programmer-hookup-guide?_ga=2.127691909.94672799.1626256475-796128395.1619009331).

 My selection of components is mainly based on what I found in the component boxes tucked away in my basement.